Stouffville line: Route operation

 The Stouffville line operates nine trains out of Old Elm every weekday and three trains every weekend in either direction.
-Service is provided in push pull configuration with the MPI MP40PH-3C locomotive at the north end of the train and the Bombardier BiLevel cab control car at the south.
+Additional services dispatched from Union run as far north as Mount Joy GO, and connecting bus services extend north to Uxbridge.
+Train service is provided in push pull configuration with the MPI MP40PH-3C locomotive at the north end of the train and the Bombardier BiLevel cab control car at the south.
 The trains are typically six, ten, or twelve cars long, with the fifth car from the locomotive being the door control location.

+Service levels have generally been adjusted several times a year with significant cutbacks during the COVID-19 pandemic.
+For a much of the year in 2022 until September, off-peak service was suspended to allow for construction.

-On regular service days (excluding weekends and holidays), the first southbound train departs Old Elm at 5:15 a.m.
+As of September 2023, on regular service days (excluding weekends and holidays), the first southbound train departs Old Elm at 5:14 a.m.
 The rest of the trains follow at a service frequency of 30–60 minutes with most frequent service taking place during rush hour.
-The last southbound train departs Old Elm at 10:14 a.m.
-The first northbound train departs Union Station at 3:11 p.m.
-Another seven trains follow at a service frequency of 25–60 minutes with most frequent service taking place during rush hour.
-The last northbound train does not depart Union Station until 11:15 p.m.
+The last southbound train departs Old Elm at 9:17 a.m.
+The first northbound train departs Union Station at 9:12 a.m.
+These mid-day trains turn back at Mount Joy, providing two-way service at 1 hour intervals until evening rush hour for the majority of stations on the line.
+North bound trains have a service frequency of 30–60 minutes with most frequent service taking place during rush hour.
+The last northbound train does not depart Union Station until 7:12 p.m.